Dre Campbell Farm

 8. Remove Eggs

-Removing the eggs will prevent further infestations, as long as you keep removing them.
+Removing the eggs will prevent further infestations if you keep removing them.

 You can identify them as small clusters of copper-colored eggs that are slightly oval and shiny [2].
 You’ll often find them on the undersides and stems of leaves.

-Scrape them off and crush them, or drop them in a bowl of soapy water.
+Scrape them off and crush them, or drop them into a bowl of soapy water.

 9. Row Covers

 Another simple method to keep squash bugs away is to protect your garden plants with floating row covers.
-These also provide protection from birds and other pests.
+These also protect against birds and other pests.

 Moreover, variations can be bought online or in local garden stores.
 However, you can also have them made from fine mesh or other suitable lightweight fabrics to keep bugs off your squash plants.